vic-dragon/vic-dragon.github.io/_pages/dmri_download_preprocessing.md

   nav: "dmri"
 ---

-This page describes how to download and process diffussion MRI (dMRI) data from the Human Connectome Project (HCP) database using various *neuroconductor* R packages (https://neuroconductor.org/)
+This section describes how to download and process diffussion MRI (dMRI) data from the Human Connectome Project (HCP) database using various *neuroconductor* R packages (https://neuroconductor.org/)

 ## HCP dMRI data download
 **Step 1**: Obtain AWS access credential.
-Your AWS access credential (access key id and secret key) is available on https://db.humanconnectome.org/app/template/Login.vm.
-You need to log-in your ConnectomeDB account and then click the **Amazon S3 Access Enabled** box.
+Your AWS access credential (access key id and secret key ) is available on https://db.humanconnectome.org/app/template/Login.vm.
+You need tolog in your ConnectomeDB account and then click the **Amazon S3 Access Enabled** box.
 If you do not have an account, you need to first create one.

 ![Wu-Minn HCP Data webpage.](/assets/images/dmri/connectome.png)

 **Step 2**: You need to install the *neurohcp* R package (https://neuroconductor.org/package/neurohcp) for batch downloading from HCP database.

 **Step 3**: You can find ID of available subjects through the **hcp_1200_scanning_info** function in the *neurohcp* package.
 Two functions are usually used to download data from  ConnectomeDB:

  - **download_hcp_dir**: To download all files in a certain directory.